 This instruction manual is designed for use with the LaMotte STH Series of professional soil testing outfits.
 The basic Model STH-4 Outfit (Code 5029) tests soil for pH, nitrate nitrogen, phosphorus, and potassium.
-Intermediate STH outfits combine these four tests with tests for other important plant nutrition factors.
-The Model STH-14 Outfit (Code 5010-01) analyzes for all of the factors listed above.
+Intermediate STH outfits combine these four tests with tests for other important plant nutrition factors (humus, calcium and magnesium).
+The Model STH-14 Outfit (Code 5010-01) analyzes for all of the factors listed above, along with tests for ammonia nitrogen, manganese, aluminum, nitrate nitrogen, sulfate chloride and ferric iron.
 This manual also includes special instructions for testing nitrate, phosphorus, and potassium in green plant tissues.